Stone wrist-guard

-Early Bronze Age stone wrist-guards are found across Europe from around 2400-1900 BC and are closely associated with the Beaker culture and Unetice culture.
+Early Bronze Age stone wrist-guards are found across Europe from around 2400–1900 BCE and are closely associated with the Beaker culture and Únětice culture.
 In the past they have been variously known as stone bracers, stone arm-guards and armlets, although "stone wrist-guard" is currently the favoured terminology; and it is no longer thought that they were functional archer's bracers.

 Description

 The wrist-guards are small rectangles of stone (often slate) with a number of perforations, typically between two and six, which might allow attachment to the arm with cord.
 One, from Hemp Knoll in Wiltshire, had markings which clearly indicate its attachment to the arm by two cords.
 The shapes of the wrist-guard are stereotyped, and common forms exhibit a narrowed 'waist' and curved cross-section (presumably so they fit the arm better).

 Stone wrist-guards are exclusively found in the graves of males, frequently lying next to the body's wrist.
-Rare examples – three in Great Britain – use rare imported greenstone and are decorated with gold-capped rivets or foil, clearly representing an elite form.
+Rare examples—three in Great Britain—use rare imported greenstone and are decorated with gold-capped rivets or foil, clearly representing an elite form.
 The three British examples are from burials at Driffield and Barnack in England, and Culduthel Mains in Scotland.